antonionetodeveloper/Desenvolvedor_de_TI_Junior/README.md

 ## Resolução do back-end:
     src -> "Back-end/connection.js"
-    A variavel "CONSULTA" devolve um OBJETOcom as informaçoes do usuario.
+    A variavel "CONSULTA" devolve um OBJETO com as informaçoes do usuario.